acharjee0712/acceptsuitenodeheroku/documents/AcceptCustomer.md

 ## Workflow

+**Accept Hosted client-side functionality is written in *accept-customer.js* javascript file (C:\GitHub\accept-sample-app-dotnet-master\scripts\js\accept-suite\accept-customer.js).**

-Accept Customer will utilize existing ANET Customer Profiles API methods.Customer profile ID is mandatory to access Accept Customer product type.
+Accept Customer will utilize existing ANET Customer Profiles API methods.
+Customer ID is mandatory to access Accept Customer product type.

-When the user clicks on the Accept Customer Tab in the dashboard, he/she will be asked to provide the customer profile ID.
+When the user clicks on the Accept Customer Tab in the dashboard, a pop up will be displayed asking to provide the customer profile ID.
-By default, a customer ID is already populated in the input field.
+A default customer ID is already populated in the input field.

 ![Image of CustomerPopUp](images/CustomerPopUp.PNG)